 I had not realised just how much time had passed since I last set foot in a studio until I got to Milk + Studios for an Art Nude shoot.
 Turns out it was the 24th of April at Advanced Studio Lighting LPMG and I could really tell the difference.
-Little things like using my more wide angle lens at the starting point and being less clear with guiding the model, all added up to a slightly rocky start.
+Little things like using my more wide-angle lens at the starting point and being less clear with guiding the model, all added up to a slightly rocky start.

-I was shooting with another photographer, Michael, who was shooting nude for the first time, thought you’d never know it, and we had an hour split between us, so we did three ten minute sessions each, alternating.
+I was shooting with another photographer, Michael, who was shooting nude for the first time, though you’d never know it, and we had an hour split between us, so we did three ten minute sessions each, alternating.

 The model was the talented Elle Black, who’d been doing this shoot for several sessions and so had a good idea of what would work and what wouldn’t.
-She was willing to try something different if you suggested it, but would point it out if it didn’t work.
+She was willing to try something different if you suggested it but would point it out if it didn’t work.
 Equally, if your suggestion worked she cheerfully added it to her repertoire.

 The setup was low key, two strip soft-boxes to either side, shielded by black walls and a black background.
-Additionally there was a single soft-box with a translucent silver fabric over it to reduce the light output.
+Additionally, there was a single soft-box with a translucent silver fabric over it to reduce the light output.
 After a short time, we actually turned it off and only shot with the side lighting.

 Elle was stood the whole time on a mirrored table, made of linked circles.
 It allowed for a level of reflection that I’d like to have played with more, but the setup tended to make the reflections somewhat murky.
-It was a cool effect, but it would have been nice to been able to experiment.
+It was a cool effect, but it would have been nice to be able to experiment.

 Elle is extremely acrobatic, and so the poses we ran through made the most of that, unusual shapes framed by sharp shadows to give a powerful set of imagery.